dimitri-nicolo/calico/_includes/v2.5/elastic-secure.md

    -n calico-monitoring
    ```

-1. Set up secret with username and password for {{site.prodname}} intrusion detection controller to authenticate with Elasticsearch.
+1. Set up secret with username and password for {{site.tseeprodname}} intrusion detection controller to authenticate with Elasticsearch.
    Replace `<intrusion-detection-password>` with the password.
    ```
    {{cli}} create secret generic elastic-ee-intrusion-detection \